South African springhare: Reproduction

 Springhares breed throughout the year and have a gestation period of about 77 days.
 The females give birth to a single young about three times a year.
 Moreover, females can be lactating and in the early stages of pregnancy at the same time.

 Their ability to reproduce year-round is thought to be attributable to their highly selective diet (choosing only the best parts of the plant), their wide range of foods available to them (above and underground), and their behavioural and physical adaptations to living in arid and semi-arid conditions.

 Springhares give birth in a burrow to a furred young of about 250 - 300 g.
 Springhares usually give birth to a single young, but birthing twins is known to occur.
 While the young remains at the burrow, the mother stops the usual behaviour of moving burrows every couple of days.
-She is bound to the burrow where her young is, who depends entirely on her milk.
+She is bound to same the burrow as her young, who depends entirely on her milk.
 The young stays in the burrow for approximately seven weeks until they attain a body weight of approximately 1.3 kg.
 The extended period of parental care may help mitigate a birthrate that is, among rodents, remarkably low.